personnnnnnn/short/README.md

 Examples can be found in the `src/examples` directory.

+It's still not complete, so expect potential breaking changes.

 # When downloading the repository (this is more for me):

 ## Install all npm packages